Apply for a Grant Donate Restoration Toolkit

 Scottish Marine Environmental Enhancement Fund

-The Scottish Marine Environmental Enhancement Fund (SMEEF) is a designed to help bridge the nature finance gap.
+The Scottish Marine Environmental Enhancement Fund (SMEEF) is designed to help bridge the nature finance gap.
 We accept voluntary contributions from those interested in the health of Scottish waters and strategically redistribute through grants to marine enhancement projects across Scotland.

-The unique placement of SMEEF, which is managed by a Steering Group of the Scottish Governments Marine Directorate, Crown Estate Scotland and NatureScot, provides exceptional insight and assures robust governance and transparency.
+The unique placement of SMEEF, which is managed by a Steering Group of the Scottish Government’s Marine Directorate, Crown Estate Scotland and NatureScot, provides exceptional insight and assures robust governance and transparency.

 SMEEF plays a key role in delivering important policy areas including the Blue Economy Vision for Scotland and the Scottish Biodiversity Strategy.

 SMEEF funds projects that recover, restore or enhance the health of marine and coastal habitats and species from Shetland to the Borders.
 On World Seagrass Day 2024 we announced our largest and most exciting partnership to date.
-Working with SSEN Distribution we will invest £2.1m in Scottish seagrass meadows (read the full story HERE).
+Working with SSEN Distribution we will invest £2.1m in Scottish seagrass meadows (read the full story HERE

 SMEEF provides a transparent, robust and effective way for businesses to demonstrate their commitment to healthier seas by reinvesting in these ecosystems.